harshi-saha/harshi-saha.github.io/_pages/more.md

 Because my parents are from different cultures, and because I was raised in both India and America, learning languages has been central to my personal life.

 In addition to my first language of English, I am fluent in Hindi, Telugu, and Bengali.
-I also learnt Spanish in high school and continue to practice it, and am now moving on to learning Korean as well.
+I also learnt Spanish in high school and continue to practice it, and am now moving on to learning Korean.

 ---